Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling / Breathability 3.8 Fine for everyday use; warmer after long sits.
+Cooling / Breathability 3.8 Fine day to day; warmer after long sits.

 Seat Comfort 4.3 Springy medium seat that stays easy to use.

-Back Support 4.1 Supportive without forcing you upright.
+Back Support 4.1 Supportive without forcing an upright posture.

 Seat Depth Fit 4.0 Works for several postures, not highly tailored.

-Ease of Movement / Repositioning 4.2 Easy to shift around without feeling stuck.
+Ease of Movement / Repositioning 4.2 Easy to shift without feeling stuck.

 Durability 4.2 Core materials felt resilient in testing.